Kauhajoki school shooting: Shooting

-A police van with two officers arrived a short time after the shootings began, at around 11:00.
+A police van with two officers arrived a short time after the shootings began, at around 11:05.
 They entered the yard of the college where they were shot at by Saari and forced to retreat.
-From around 11:45 to 12:00 further police units, bolstered by a number of armoured vehicles, began to arrive on the scene.
+From around 11:45 to 12:00, further police units, bolstered by a number of armoured vehicles, began to arrive on the scene.
 They attempted to enter the building through the main corridor.
 This assault was aborted due to black smoke emanating from within the building.
 Meanwhile, some students escaped the school buildings through doors and windows, but found themselves impeded by a river that adjoined the school.
-Some were able to use rowing boats as a means of escape.

 Firefighters extinguished the fires with no major damage to the school.
 Saari remained at large for some time in the school grounds.
 Two days after the killings, a friend of Saari's, named Rauno, told the tabloid magazine 7 päivää that he received a call from Saari at 11:53 in which he confessed to having perpetrated the shooting.
 Saari apparently spoke to Rauno in a calm manner, telling him that he wanted to say goodbye.
 Saari was still alive after sustaining a self inflicted gunshot wound to the head.
 He was found by the police at 12:13.
 He was taken to Tampere University Hospital and treated for his wound.
 He eventually succumbed to his injury and died at 16:46.